What is a “peace bond”?

 Before entering into a peace bond, the facts that form the basis of the peace bond are read into the record.
-On a later occasion, a transcript of the proceedings can be requested, and the facts can be accessed.
-So long as you advise the court that the facts are not being admitted, but that you agree that there is a reasonable basis to enter into the peace bond, the facts cannot later be used against you as truths.
-You may also want to make clear for the record the elements of the offence that are disputed.
+In the future, a transcript of the proceedings can be requested, and the facts can be accessed.
+As long as you inform the court that the facts are not being admitted, but that you agree that there is a reasonable basis to enter into the peace bond, the facts cannot later be used against you as truths.
+You may also want to clearly state for the record the elements of the offence that are disputed.

-If you are the holder of a firearms license, you should note that one consequence of an s.810 peace bond is that you will lose that license.
+If you hold a firearms license, be aware that one consequence of an s.810 peace bond is the likely loss of that license.

 A peace bond may also limit your ability to successfully sue other parties (such as the complainant, crown attorney, or police officers) for malicious or negligent prosecution.

-If you are considering entering into a peace bond of any kind, contact our office so that we may properly advise you regarding your best decision given your circumstances.
+If you are considering entering into a peace bond of any kind, it is advisable to contact a legal professional so that you can be properly advised regarding the best decision given your circumstances.